schollz/miti/README.md

 - [textbeat](https://github.com/flipcoder/textbeat) is a text-based musical notation to do complex sequences using a columnated workflow.
 - [helio-workstation](https://github.com/helio-fm/helio-workstation) is a simplified GUI based sequencer.
 - [lilypond](http://lilypond.org/) is a GUI based sequencer and musical notation software.
+- [foxdot](https://foxdot.org/) is a Python + SuperCollider music environment.
+- [Sonic Pi](https://sonic-pi.net/) is a SuperCollider live coding environment.
+- [Pure Data](https://puredata.info/) is a GUI program that enables music synthesis.
+- [Chuck](https://chuck.cs.princeton.edu/) is a music programming lanuage.

 ## To Do